benjamin-shen/about/README.md

 # About
 Hi!
 I'm a sophomore at Cornell University majoring in Computer Science and planning to minor in Game Design.
-I'm actively looking for freelance development projects and a summer internship for this summer.
+I'm actively looking for freelance development projects and a summer internship for 2020.

 Please email me at [bfs45@cornell.edu](mailto:bfs45@cornell.edu).